 Point Cavallo is not a tourist spot, hence here you don’t find tourists and no hassle of parking space.
 When I went here it was hardly 5-7 people, which doesn’t seem like tourists to me.
 It is a kind of secret spot to enjoy a spectacular view of the Golden Gate Bridge.
 If you have less time during your trip than save the hassle, time and visit this spot.
 I am sure you will like it.

 Golden Gate Bridge welcome center

 The welcome center is just at the corner before the bridge starts.
-Most of the tourists who are first-timers go to welcome center first.
-You can walk down from the welcome center to Golden Gate postcard viewpoint.
+Most of the tourists who are first-timers go to the welcome center first.
+You can walk down from the welcome center to the Golden Gate postcard viewpoint.
 It’s quite a hike coming back, but worth it.